29 June, 2016 17:30

 CLANCY OVERELL | Editor | CONTACT

-Local baby boomer, Berrick Daley (64) says that he will be voting for whichever major party is toughest on asylum seekers, when he heads to the polls for the Australian federal election this Saturday.
+Local baby boomer, Berrick Daley (64) says that he votes for whichever major party is toughest on asylum seekers.

 “We can talk about gay marriage and climate change all we want… But everyone is forgetting the bigger picture.
 We don’t have the infrastructure to house all the boat people that keep coming here for a free ride,” says Mr Daley, who negatively gears four empty investment properties that could house up to 25 people.

 Mr Daley believes that Australia is very much ‘full’ and that he, as a 3rd generation Australian, has no obligation to the persecuted men, women and children who risk their lives to travel to our 7.692 million km² country of 20 million people on a leaky boat in tropical weather.